jarviscanada/jarvis_data_eng_AndresOsorio/README.md

 Recent Computer Science graduate with a background in Behaviour Analysis; I have experience in a wide variety of fields that have provided me with the right professional and personal skills needed to succeed in the Software world.
-90% of all the data in the world has been created in the last 2 years; Data Engineering resonates with me because there is a need for qualified people to make sense of it through Software Engineering.
+90% of all the data in the world has been created in the last 2 years; Data Engineering resonates with me because there is a need for qualified individuals to make sense of it all and I love both engineering and the patterns that arise from data.
-Responsible, organized, disciplined, hard-working, fast-learning and goal-oriented.
+I am responsible, reliable, organized, disciplined, hard-working, fast-learning and goal-oriented.

 ## Skills
 **Proficient:** Java, OOP, JUnit, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git, Maven